Crazyspaceman-hd/Kickstarter_Analysis/README.md

 3. What are some other possible tables and/or graphs that we could create?

     We could create a new column with the length of the campaign.
 It would be interesting to see if longer campaigns effected the likelyhood of success.
-It would alsot be interesting to analyze how many campaigns received significantly higher funding than their goal.
+It would also be interesting to analyze how many campaigns received significantly higher funding than their goal.